-In 2008, before Barack Obama became the 44th President of the United States of America, proponents of the Philippines’ Business Process Outsourcing or BPO industry were up in arms about then Senator Obama’s pronouncements on outsourcing.
+In 2008, before Barack Obama became the 44th President of the United States of America, proponents of the Philippines’ Business Process Outsourcing or BPO services industry were up in arms about then-Senator Obama’s pronouncements on outsourcing.

-Alternatively, the external agency is referred to as a “Third Party Service Provider” as the set of business processes or the specific project is related to the arrangement between the client, “The First Party” and the end user or “The Second Party”.
+Alternatively, the external agency is referred to as a “Third Party Service Provider” as the set of business processes, or the specific project is related to the arrangement between the client, “The First Party,” and the end-user or “The Second Party.”

 - An external agency is a separate entity; it is an enterprise that is responsible for its own cost of operations.